-Tickets went on sale in the summer of 2018 and made available online at Daytona Speedway's official site.
+Tickets went on sale in the summer of 2019 and were made available online at Daytona Speedway's official site.
 Ticket prices range from $99 for a single race ticket to hundreds of dollars for a 4-day pass to all Daytona events during Speedweeks.

 Almost every race ticket is sold, and every seat in the house at Daytona is taken -- while literally millions of Americans tune in to cheer their favorite drivers as they celebrate at race day parties nationwide.

 Want fries with that?

 • The annual TV audience for the Daytona 500 is an estimated 20 million worldwide.

 • The Daytona International Speedway can hold an audience upwards of 125,000 and the Daytona 500 is a sell-out almost every year.